 This mostly happened by virtue of all the support offered by a legion of royals from various dynasties like Musunuri, Reddy, Kakatiya, and Vijayanagara.

-The Delhi Sultanate (more specifically, Tughlaq Dynasty) was defeated by the Bahmani Sultanate, sometime in history.
+The Delhi Sultanate (specifically, Tughlaq Dynasty) was defeated by the Bahmani Sultanate, sometime in history.
 The latter gained immense power in the South, especially in Telangana.
-This Sultanate later branched off into 5 Deccan Sultanates and together, they weakened the Vijayanagara Empire until they were destroyed.
+This Sultanate later branched off into 5 Deccan Sultanates and weakened the Vijayanagara Empire together until they were destroyed.

-Then came the dynasties of Qutb Shahi, Nizam, and Mughals who also had a lot of control over Telangana.
+Then came the dynasties of Qutb Shahi, Nizam, and Mughals, who also had a lot of control over Telangana.
 Gradually, they also rose to power in Andhra Pradesh.
-This how Urdu loanwords were adopted into the Telugu language.
-However, a greater influence of Urdu is seen in Telangana Telugu compared to the dialect spoken in coastal Andhra (more Sanskritized Telugu).
+This is how Urdu loanwords were adopted into the Telugu language.
+However, Urdu has a more significant influence in Telangana Telugu compared to the dialect spoken in coastal Andhra (more Sanskritized Telugu).
 That said, there are no clear boundaries between the two dialects.

-The effect of Muslim rule on the Telugu language is quite clear in ‘Kaafiyats’ (prose work) written in the early 19th century.
-In Hyderabad, Madapati Hanumantha Rao started ‘Andhra Mahasabha’ (in 1921), with the aim of boosting the development of Telugu language and literature,
+The effect of Muslim rule on the Telugu language is quite clear in 'Kaafiyats' (prose work) written in the early 19th century.
+In Hyderabad, Madapati Hanumantha Rao started 'Andhra Mahasabha' (in 1921), intending to boost the development of the Telugu language and literature,

-The late 19th and 20th centuries witnessed a massive influence of the English language on Telugu, especially in regions which came under the Madras Presidency.
-This was obviously an outcome of the British rule for kannada typing.
+The late 19th and 20th centuries witnessed a massive influence of the English language on Telugu, especially in regions that came under the Madras Presidency.
+This was an outcome of the British rule for kannada typing.

-Telugu literature now indicated a combination of old and modern traditions, including works by scholars like Gurazada Apparao and Gidigu Venkata Ramamoorty. !930s onwards, this blend of classical and modern Telugu was seen in the movies, TV, radio, and was even taught in schools.
+Telugu literature now indicated a combination of old and modern traditions, including works by scholars like Gurazada Apparao and Gidigu Venkata Ramamoorty.
+1930s onwards, this blend of classical and modern Telugu was seen in the movies, TV, Radio and was even taught in schools.

-So strong was the influence that younger people today are still not able to form a sentence in Telugu without using English words.
+So strong was the influence that younger people today can still not form a sentence in Telugu without using English words.

-An interesting fact is that Telanana remained less influenced by the English language since it was under the Nizam rule for the longest time.
+An interesting fact is that Telangana remained less influenced by the English language since it was under the Nizam rule for the longest time.